mesosphere/dcos-kafka-service/README.md

 ## Operations
 # Brokers
 By default 3 Brokers are deployed.
-Alternatively an ovverride can be specified for the desired number of brokers like this:
+Alternatively an override can be specified for the desired number of brokers like this:
 ```
 $ dcos package install --yes kafka --options=kafka0.json
 $ cat kafka0.json